saadbutt32/Conversion-of-Pakistan-Sign-Languag-into-Text-and-Speech-using-OpenPose-and-Machine-Learning/README.md

 #### The project is divided into 3 main modules
 - RealTime sign detection module - convert Pakistan Sign Language (PSL) alphabet and words into text and speech in realtime.
-- Capture Dataset modeule - Automated system for capturing and adding new data to the dataset
+- Capture Dataset module - Automated system for capturing and adding new data to the dataset
 - PSl learning module - Learn PSL interactively

 ## Dependencies